krinkinmu/krinkinmu.github.io/_drafts/2020-10-18-recurrence-relations-and-linear-algebra.md

   \end{bmatrix}
 $$

-So now we can easily convert coordinates of the vector in one basis to coordinates of the same vector in another basis.
+So now we can easily convert coordinates of a vector in one basis to coordinates of the same vector in another basis.
 How can we extend it to linear operators?